Heritage 2033 delivery plan: 2023–2026

 Year 3 (2025–2026):

-• Continue to evaluate our new processes and measure the initial impact of National Lottery Heritage Grants under Heritage 2033.
+• Continuous improvement of customer application and assessment processes including streamlining post award actions and measuring the initial impact of National Lottery Heritage Grants under Heritage 2033.

 Strategic initiative: Heritage Places